 What are payloads?

-The payload of a webhook is the content that is included in the body of the HTTP request to the specified URL.
+A webhook's payload is the content contained in the body of the HTTP request to the specified URL.
 These payloads can be customized based on your needs and the API you’re integrating with.

 All attributes as JSON